peteroupc/html3dutil/doc/tutorial-glmath.md

 There are two conventions of 3D coordinate systems, left-handed and right-handed:

-* In a _left-handed_ coordinate system, like in legacy Direct3D, the z-axis points _away from the viewer_ whenever the x-axis points to the right and the y-axis points up.
+* In a _left-handed_ coordinate system, the z-axis points _away from the viewer_ whenever the x-axis points to the right and the y-axis points up.
-* In a _right-handed_ coordinate system, like in OpenGL, the z-axis points _toward the viewer_ whenever the x-axis points to the right and the y-axis points up.
+* In a _right-handed_ coordinate system, the z-axis points _toward the viewer_ whenever the x-axis points to the right and the y-axis points up.

 If an `H3DU.Math` method works differently in left- and right-handed coordinate systems, its description will note this.
-(In the absence of z-axis transformations, the coordinate system is effectively left-handed.)
 The differences are also noted below.

 ### Differences in Behavior <a id=Differences_in_Behavior></a>